imsodin/awoiaf/README.md

 Dependencies
 ------------

-* nltk -NLTK is a leading platform for building Python programs to work with human language data.
+* nltk - NLTK is a leading platform for building Python programs to work with human language data.
 * BeautifulSoup - Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 ```
 $ easy_install nltk beautifulsoup4